Beacons in Banking: Going Phygital for Higher Branch Footfall and Better Experience

 New-generation BLE beacons can detect customers’ presence at a distance of at least 50 meters, presenting banks with an opportunity to prompt visits to a branch by pushing relevant reminders to the customers’ phones.

 Imagine a customer who keeps postponing a branch visit for weeks on end.
 There’s never a good time to do it.
-One day, as she is walking around a mall, she gets into a beacon range and receives a short reminder to pop into a branch when she has a chance.
+One day, as she is walking around a mall, she gets into a BLE device's range and receives a short reminder on their beacon-enabled app to pop into a branch when she has a chance.
 That prods the customer to pay a visit to the bank, and finally tick an outstanding banking task off her busy to-do list.
 She leaves the branch relieved and relaxed and remembers the positive experience with the bank.

 Attracting New Customers with Discounts and Offers